 |Hawkeye, Tigra, Wasp, Ant-Man, Wonder Man, Scarlet Witch, Falcon and the Vision.|

 The team’s line-up was loosely borrowed from the Avengers spin-off West Coast Avengers (later renamed Avengers West Coast).
 Founding Avenger Ant-Man (Rod Wilson) was made the leader of the team, and was joined by fellow founder Wasp (Linda Ballentyne).
-Filling out the roster was Captain America’s former partner, Sam Wilson, aka Falcon (Martin Roach), who could fly via a special harness and communicate with birds—in particular his falcon Redwing; Clint Barton, aka Hawkeye (Tony Daniels), a former criminal and master bowman; Wanda Maximoff, aka the mutant Scarlet Witch (Stavroula Logothettis), with hex-casting abilities that she activated by saying “Winds of destiny, change!”; Greer Nelson, aka Tigra (Lenore Zann), an athlete who underwent genetic treatments to give her an edge that ended up transforming her into a tiger woman (an origin different from the comics); the synthezoid android The Vision (Ron Ruben), who was created by the evil robot Ultron (John Stocker) to destroy the Avengers and turned to their side after being given Wonder Man’s memories; and Simon Williams, aka Wonder Man (Hamish McEwan), whose ionic powers gave him super strength, flight, near-invulnerability and energy blasts, and who spent half the series in a coma after being attacked by Vision.
+Filling out the roster was Captain America’s former partner, Sam Wilson, aka Falcon (Martin Roach), who could fly via a special harness and communicate with birds—in particular his falcon, Redwing; Clint Barton, aka Hawkeye (Tony Daniels), a former criminal and master bowman; Wanda Maximoff, aka the mutant Scarlet Witch (Stavroula Logothettis), with hex-casting abilities that she activated by saying “Winds of destiny, change!”; Greer Nelson, aka Tigra (Lenore Zann), an athlete who underwent genetic treatments to give her an edge that ended up transforming her into a tiger woman (an origin different from the comics); the synthezoid android The Vision (Ron Ruben), who was created by the evil robot Ultron (John Stocker) to destroy the Avengers and turned to their side after being given Wonder Man’s memories; and Simon Williams, aka Wonder Man (Hamish McEwan), whose ionic powers gave him super strength, flight, near-invulnerability and energy blasts, and who spent half the series in a coma after being attacked by Vision (echoing Beast’s being sidelined for the first season of X-Men).
 Supporting the team was Edwin Jarvis (Graham Harley), the team’s butler who maintained their headquarters.
 Captain America (Dan Chameroy) and Iron Man (Francis Diakowsky) each made a guest appearance on the show, but Thor never appeared outside of his title sequence cameo.
-The series’ main focus was the team trying to live up the legacy established by the big three, particularly Ant-Man who, as team leader, was following in Captain America’s very large footsteps.
+The series’ main focus was the team trying to live up the legacy established by the big three, particularly Ant-Man who, as team leader, was following in Cap’s very large footsteps.

 A major difference from the source material was the introduction of special armor for Ant-Man, Wasp, Falcon and Hawkeye, which they donned in stock Super Sentai-inspired transformation sequences.
 Although no explanation was given on the show itself for the armor, the tie-in comic series attempted to do so by setting its first two issues before the premiere.
-The story saw the Avengers laid low by an early version of Ultron.
-As a result, Pym developed their armor to give them more protection and strength in battle, based on the armor he created for himself after his legs were broken by Dragon Man.
-The series was also set 25 years in the future, accounting for their armor, futuristic technology, and how some of the settings looked, in an attempt to try and emulate Batman Beyond and duplicate its success.
+The story saw the Avengers laid low by an early version of Ultron, and as a result Pym developed their armor to give them more protection and strength in battle based on the armor he created for himself after his legs were broken by Dragon Man.
+The world of the show was also set 25 years in the future, accounting for their armor, futuristic technology, and how some of the settings looked, in an attempt to try and emulate Batman Beyond and duplicate its success.